Configuring Study For ePRO and eDiaries

 Participants can optionally be given access to one or both of the following:

-Forms collected within a visit schedule that were missed (visit window expired).
-These are called "Expired Forms", and are made available via the study functionality settings.
+• Forms collected within a visit schedule that were missed (visit window expired).
+These are called "Expired Forms", and are made available via the Study Functionality Settings.

-Participants then access those forms via their menu options.
+Participants then access those forms via their Menu Options.

 Giving Access to Historical Data

-Participants can optionally be allowed to view past data that auto-filter the Participants own data.
+Participants can optionally be allowed to view past data that auto-filter the Participant's data.
 This is useful for Participants to see all the data they have entered without going through past completed forms.
 For example, the Participant can view a history of how well they have felt since being part of the study.

 This is done via the Report Builder where a report can be targeted to the Participant's role.